 M10 was completed.
-I can look into the inside as the vehicle interior is reproduced and leaves the front hatches open, big open top turret.
-The degree of reproduction is high, and looking very nice.
-The lower body is similar to M4A2 tank mostly.
+I can look into the inside as the vehicle interior is reproduced and leaves the front hatches open, big open-top turret.
+The degree of reproduction is high and looking very nice.
+The lower body is similar to the M4A2 tank mostly.

 Another little failure.
 Because I minded only the installation form of the caterpillar, I have forgotten that I smoothed off the scarring such as the injection pin mark of the left T-51 caterpillar.
 As for the T-51 type, rubber was completed on a surface flat part.
 Therefore, I’ll call this a moving scratch.

-A marking is the Free French 5th panzer division developing it in Germany in April, 1945.
+Marking is the Free French 5th panzer division developing it in Germany in April 1945.
 Marking in the motif of the French national flag, the US military of star mark, the logo of the Strasbourg on the turret.

 I had a feeling of not want too much weathering on the gun barrel this time.
 Is it like a little isolated?
-At first the kill mark of the swastika was some joking.
-I suppose the kill mark is only band as German army is better looking.
+At first, the kill mark of the swastika was some joking.
+I suppose the kill mark is the only band as the German army is better looking.

 When I wind up a caterpillar and building the interior inside the tank, I wonder it is completed.
 I like it very much after completing.
 Courage would be necessary for having rallied in a thin armored tank with the powerful enemy Germany forces.
 Regarding the Free French Army, markings are characteristic and are interesting.